-Tokyo 2020 organisers accused of excluding Olympic opening ceremony musician for being black
+Tokyo 2020 organisers accused of excluding Olympic opening ceremony musician for being ‘African’

 Tokyo 2020 has not responded to the allegations after being approached for comment.

-It is the latest in a series of damning incidents in the lead up to the Games.
+It is the latest in a series of damning incidents in the lead up to the games.
 The director of the opening ceremony Kentaro Kobayashi was sacked on Thursday after historical footage emerged of him making jokes about the Holocaust.

 Earlier this week the ceremony also lost its musical composer Keigo Oyamada, who resigned after it emerged he had bullied classmates and boasted about it in a magazine interview.